 - Get to know your fellow travelers.
 Sit next to someone you don’t know well.
 Get to know them.
 Be social.

 - Wash your hands thoroughly.
 Airplanes aren’t the most hygienic environments.
 Wash your hands thoroughly or use sanitizer, and you’ll go a long ways in staying healthy.

 - Studies have shown that the tray table is one of the least hygienic surface on a plane, even less hygienic than the bathroom floor.
 You might want to bring some antibacterial wipes and wipe it down first thing.
 That said, still wear shoes when going to the bathrooms.

 - Try to brush your teeth and wash up periodically.
 It’ll help you feel fresh.
 If you don’t have your own toothbrush and/or toothpaste, ask the flight attendant, they usually have them for you on long-distance flights.

 - Be nice to the flight attendants.
 If you’re nice and friendly to them, they will be nice and friendly to you.
 And being nice to people makes you feel better.
 Plus, flight attendants have been treated very poorly of late; they’ll appreciate a thank you or a smile.

 - Stow as much things as possible in the overhead compartments.
 This is particularly important for those who are taller.
 Legroom is already limited, don’t limit it further by stowing your big carry-on under the seat in front of you.
 I usually take out what I’ll need for the flight (headphones, iPad, a book, etc.), and put it in the seat pocket in front of me.
+I’ve recently started to pack those items in a separate sling/fanny pack that fits in my carry-on, so it’s easy to remove.
 If I have to, I can get access to my bag during the flight.

 Did I miss anything?
 Please chime in if you have any other suggestions!